 No. 3: Practice daily hygiene.

-As previously mentioned, our day-to-day’s are usually filled to the brim so it’s easy to spend the bare minimum amount of time on activities like hair care.
+As previously mentioned, our day-to-day is usually filled to the brim, so it’s easy to spend the bare minimum amount of time on activities like hair and scalp care.
 Nonetheless, taking the time to wash your hair calmly and smoothly is necessary.
 Work your way down the hair, making small movements and using a little shampoo.

 No. 4: Choose your hair products well.